rubmu/paritytechwiki/Parity-Signer-Mobile-App-Apps-Kusama-tutorial.md

 The next screen you will allow you to select a network for generating an account.
 If you choose Ethereum networks, the related Ethereum account will be generated for the account,

 If you choose Substrate networks like Kusama, you will first create a root account, and then you will be able to derive more accounts with specified paths and names.
 The name could be changed later on, but once the path is set, it can not be changed.
-More information about path derivation see [here].
+More information about path derivation see [here](Parity-Signer-Hierarchical-Deterministic-Key-Derivation).

 For each derived account, you will be able to see the address and its related QR codes.